The Porsche Cayman Buyers Guide

 After the success of the 986 Boxster, Porsche introduced the 987 platform in 2005 with a coupe version known as the Cayman.
 Mid-engine and more than just a hard-topped Boxster, the Porsche Cayman is properly balanced and enjoys a stiffer feel than the Boxster on the race track.
 It’s ideal for those who aren’t soft top fans and its well-mannered balance is more forgiving than its 911 cousins.

-The first-generation Porsche Cayman is 15 years old, but the platform exists right up to the current 718.
-As a result, there’s extensive knowledge of notable mechanical problems to avoid when buying a used version.
+The Porsche Cayman platform exists right up to the current production 718.
+As a result, there’s extensive knowledge available of common mechanical problems with these cars.
 The good news is the Cayman is generally reliable and has aged gracefully.

 Excellence Magazine recently published an interesting article related to a European road trip in a 2006 Porsche Cayman that the author had bought for just $14,000 – a lot of car for a great price.

 Porsche Cayman Spare Parts and Repairs